Victory Building

 Today, Adams County continues to thrive as an agricultural powerhouse, with farming and agribusiness remaining vital to its economy.
 The county also boasts a diverse range of industries, including healthcare, manufacturing, education, and services.
 With a strong sense of community and a rich heritage, Adams County holds a unique place in Nebraska's history and continues to grow and evolve in the 21st century.

-This timeline provides a concise overview of the key events in the history of Adams County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Adams County, Nebraska.

 • 1866 - Adams County is established.